ArthurDanjou/artsite/content/hobbies.md

 ::card{title="Tactical Analysis" icon="i-ph-soccer-ball-duotone"}
 **Paris Saint-Germain**
-A long-time PSG supporter, I enjoy football through its tactics — how teams control :hover-text{text="space and transitions" hover="Controlling space & transitions"}, how managers shape games before a ball is kicked.
+A long-time PSG supporter, I enjoy football through its tactics: how teams control :hover-text{text="space and transitions" hover="Controlling space & transitions"}, and how managers shape games before a ball is kicked.
 Match days are also a good excuse to disconnect.
 ::

 :::